Rhytidoponera aspersa (queen)

 99,00

-Primitive and endemic species of Australia with a metallic coloring!
-Fertilized queen for sale to found your colony of green-headed ants!
+A primitive species endemic to Australia with a metallic coloration!
+Fertilized queen for sale to start your own colony of green-headed ants!

 Out of stock